Revolutionizing Proton Acceleration: The Potential of Laser-Driven Hydrogen Targets

 However, current prototypes, in which laser pulses are fired at ultra-thin metal foils, have weaknesses, particularly in the frequency at which they can accelerate protons.

-At Helmholtz-Zentrum Dresden-Rossendorf (HZDR), an international working group has tested a novel technique that uses frozen hydrogen as a “target” for laser pulses, a method that could eventually form the basis of advanced tumor therapy concepts.
+At Helmholtz-Zentrum Dresden-Rossendorf (HZDR), an international working group has tested a novel technique that uses frozen hydrogen as a “target” for laser pulses, a method that might eventually form the basis of advanced tumor therapy concepts.

 A new angle of approach for proton acceleration